ralna/GALAHAD/doc/Python/trs_intro.rst

 The method is described in detail in

   H. S. Dollar, N. I. M. Gould and D. P. Robinson.
-  "On solving trust-region and other regularised subproblems in optimization".
+  ''On solving trust-region and other regularised subproblems in optimization''.
   *Mathematical Programming Computation* **2(1)** (2010) 21--57.